-Warns of safety hazard on the course.
-Pilots are allowed to continue racing in a safe manner (considerable decrease in speed, all pilots holding position).
-A pilot will be disqualified if he continues to race in an unsafe manner (not slowing down or trying to overtake another pilot).
+Warns of safety hazard on the course riders are allowed to continue racing in a safe manner (considerable decrease in speed, all riders holding position).
+A rider will be disqualified if he continues to race in an unsafe manner (not slowing down or trying to overtake another rider).